josdem/hugo/content/techtalk/ux/applitools_getting_started.md

 module.exports = new HomePage()
 ```

-It is important to notice that we are loading properties file dynamically using [JavaScript backtick template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), in this way we can load development, stage and production with different data.
+Please notice that we are loading properties file dynamically using [JavaScript backtick template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), in this way we can load development, stage and production with different data.
 Here is our properties file.

 ```javascript
 module.exports = {